 Part 2: Theoretical Knowledge

-- Speak with authority on the wine areas of the world and their products
+- Speak with authority on wine regions of the world and their products.

 - Know the principal grape varieties used in wine making and the areas of the world where they are cultivated.